LANDSCAPE LEVEL PLANNING

 stable and moderately stable areas that are potentially suited to timber management.

-Map 1 delineates the areas that will be left “as is” within the CFA, and thus also shows the areas that are under consideration for timber harvesting at this time.
+The LLP also delineates the areas that will be left “as is” within the CFA, and show the areas that could be under consideration for timber harvesting.

 It also shows relatively recent clearcuts or aggressive partial cuts, logged since 1960, in red crosshatching.